Zepbound vs Retatrutide: What to Know

 | Drug class | Dual GIP/GLP-1 agonist | Triple GIP/GLP-1/Glucagon agonist |

-| FDA approval | Weight management (approved) | In clinical trials |
+| FDA approval | Weight management (approved) | Phase 3 trials (positive results as of May 2026) |

 | Dosing | Once weekly | Once weekly (in trials) |

-| Status | Available now | Not yet FDA-approved |
+| Status | Available now | Phase 3 complete (not yet FDA-approved) |

 What Makes Retatrutide Different?